 - Validating Information: If your SME gives you any specific information–such as dates, names, or events–that should be looked into further, having a recording and transcription will help you verify accuracy.

-- Outlining the Content: Consider putting together an outline with key points and quotes.
+- Outlining the Content: Consider creating an outline with key points and quotes.
 Then use the outline to write up a Q&A, long-form narrative, or case study for your website.

 - Thanking Your SME: Don’t forget to send your SME a thank-you email (and a link to the draft piece when it’s ready).